Thandi Tobias

-Thandi Vivian Tobias is a South African politician who has served as a Member of the National Assembly since March 2023, and previously from 2004 to 2019.
+Thandi Vivian Tobias is a South African politician who served as a Member of the National Assembly from 2004 to 2019 and again from 2023 until 2024.
 She served as Deputy Minister of Trade and Industry from 2009 until 2014.
 Tobias is a member of the African National Congress.

 Education

 Tobias holds an Advanced Diploma in Economic Policy from the University of the Western Cape and a certificate in Economics and Public Finance from the University of South Africa as well as a certificate in Leadership Communication at Rhodes University.

 Political career

 Tobias formerly served on the National Executive Committee of the African National Congress as well as the National Executive Committee of the African National Congress Youth League.

 Parliamentary career

 Member of the National Assembly: 2004–2019

 Tobias was elected an ANC MP in the National Assembly of South Africa in the 2004 general election.
 Having entered parliament, Tobias became a member of the Standing Committee on Public Accounts.
 The following year, she was elected chairperson of the Standing Committee on Defence.
 On 12 September 2007, she was elected chairperson of the Portfolio Committee on Public Works in absentia.